4degrees/sawmill/doc/configuration.rst

 :py:func:`sawmill.configure` function.

-The default configurator is the :py:mod:`~sawmill.configurator.classic` one which you would have used in the :ref:`guide.getting_started` guide.
+The default configurator is the :py:mod:`~sawmill.configurator.classic` one which you would have used in the :ref:`tutorial`.

 .. note::